 The Mills Family Farm: A story of love, promise

 All of our cattle are pasture raised and fed a custom veterinary designed vitamin and mineral mix to provide a complete diet and obtain increased tenderness and flavor.
 We also offer all natural nitrate and nitrite free pork products.
-In our store at the farm, we offer local dairy products, honey, eggs, jams and jellies and, of course, our meat products: beef, pork, and chicken.
+In our store at the farm, we offer local dairy products, honey, eggs, jams and jellies and, of course, our meat products: beef and pork.
 We have partnered with a local produce farm to provide a produce CSA program and bulk buying programs.

 The farm has been in the family since 1935 and is an Iredell County Farm land Preservation District.
 We strive to be good stewards of the land with the hopes of continuing the family business for generations to come.
 Please feel free to browse our website and contact us if you have any questions.